 BUT… (and there is always a but) on the other hand, while you are a titleholder you are a spokesmodel for another company and as ANY employee does you have to take into account your employers image.
 As a titleholder, it is your job to be a role model and a spokesperson for the pageant whom you are representing.
 As a spokesmodel, fair or not, you have to take into account your audience and their expectations/stereotypes.
 And generally speaking the stereotype of pageant girls is Cinderella not Kat Von D (who I think is beautiful by the way… and is kind of a celebrity crush of mine.
 Probably didn’t see that coming?)

 At the end of the day, the wrong tattoo in the wrong place could potentially compromise the image of the beauty pageant you are representing, thereby hurting their numbers in the following year and what others of think of you.
 This hurts your chances for future crowning.
-Click, "How to Cover Your Tattoos with Makeup" for options on how you can have ink but not rock it during your pageant.

 Should a Pageant Girl Get a Tattoo?